Department of Defense, What It Does, and Its Impact

 The U.S. Department of Defense provides the military power needed to protect the United States.
 It maintains 561,975 facilities at 4,800 sites on 25 million acres.
 It has more office space than Manhattan.
 It maintains 250,000 vehicles, 5,285 aircraft, and 293 ships.
 It's in charge of a multi-billion dollar global supply chain.

-DoD has $2.292 trillion in assets and $2.426 trillion in liabilities.
-Almost 40 percent of the assets are in plant, equipment, and inventory.
-Ninety-five percent of the liabilities are retirement and employment benefits.
+The DoD has $2.292 trillion in assets and $2.426 trillion in liabilities.
+Almost 40 percent of its assets consist of plant, equipment, and inventory.
+Ninety-five percent of its liabilities are retirement and employment benefits.
 The Department has $1.312 billion in investments and Treasury securities.
 That's not enough to cover the $2.3 trillion in future retirement and medical benefits for veterans.
 Retirement benefits cost $66.8 billion each year.

-Keep in mind these are only the direct expenditures to support the day-to-day operations of the Department of Defense.
+These are only the direct expenditures to support the department's day-to-day operations.
 War costs are paid out of an Overseas Contingency Operations fund.
-In FY 2018, this is expected to total $64.6 billion for ongoing operations in the Middle East.
+In FY 2019, this is expected to total $88.9 billion for ongoing operations in the Middle East.

-These figures also don't take into account $173.6 billion in expenditures made by other departments to support DoD and its defense mission.
+These figures also don't take into account $181.3 billion in expenditures made by other departments to support the DoD and its defense mission.
 These include the Veterans Administration, the State Department, Homeland Security, and the National Nuclear Security Administration.

+Upon adding all of these together, total spending to keep America secure totals about $886 billion.
 That's more than any other expense except Social Security.
-The U.S. military budget is the second largest component in the federal budget.
+The U.S. military budget is the second largest component of the federal budget.

 How It Affects You

 Much of how the DoD affects you is implied.
-It protects you from something that hasn't happened yet, such as further attacks on the United States.
+It protects you from something that hasn't happened, such as attacks on the United States.

 The DoD budget stimulates the economy in the short term.
 It provides income to the 5.2 million employees or beneficiaries, not to mention the employees of its contractors.